 After freezing the peanut butter mixture you will melt the chocolate coating using a double boiler or microwave.

 You then remove the frozen peanut butter mixture from the egg molds and set aside.

-Place molds in freezer for another 15-30 minutes.
+Place molds in the freezer for another 15-30 minutes.

-Store pumpkins in freezer because they do soften up at room temperature.
+Store pumpkins in the freezer because they do soften up at room temperature.

 NOTE: If you want to make this recipe a little easier you can skip a step by not freezing the peanut mixture separately.

 Simply pour melted chocolate into the molds and freeze.
 Once hardened, add peanut butter mixture on top.